By Johnny Andon, Global Regulatory Affairs Manager

 X-Press Pearl Disaster

 No better example of the seriousness of the matter exists than the recent environmental disaster caused by the X-Press Pearl vessel off the coast of Sri Lanka which, among other things, released more than 25 metric tons of the corrosive liquid nitric acid into the ocean after a fire and subsequent explosion sank the vessel.
-Investigations are still ongoing as to what exactly lead to the fire; however, it has been determined that a leak in one of the nitric acid containers was one of the contributing factors.
+Investigations are still ongoing as to what exactly led to the fire; however, it has been determined that a leak in one of the nitric acid containers was one of the contributing factors.

 Transportation Information in Safety Data Sheets

-Section 14 of the Safety Data Sheet (SDS) is reserved for Transportation Information.
-This section is meant to provide guidance on the proper classification of the product for shipping and transportation purposes.
-Before a company ships a dangerous good, they are required to determine the appropriate UN number that will go on the label identifying the container.
+Before a company ships a dangerous good, they are required to determine the appropriate UN number – sometimes called dangerous number – that will go on the label identifying the container.
 This 4-digit number is unique to a dangerous good and will provide, among other things, guidance on the proper shipping material of the product along with specifications on which segregation group the product is in.
 The correct determination of the UN number is critical to avoid catastrophes like that of the X-Press Pearl.

 The Importance of the UN Number